radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 #### Setting Up the Project:

-1. Visit the following [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/09-Vulnerabilities-Detection/task/task-code) and clone it to your local machine.
+1. Visit the following
+   [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/09-Vulnerabilities-Detection/task/task-code) and clone it to your local machine.
 2. Open a terminal and navigate to the project directory.
 3. Install the project dependencies by running `bun install`.

 ## Static Analysis

 Static analysis is a method of examining code without executing it.
-Unlike dynamic analysis which examines code during execution, static analysis looks at the source code or bytecode to find patterns that match known vulnerability types.
-If you're using a local setup, you'll need to install Slither first, while those using the Docker container already have these tools available in the container.
+Unlike dynamic analysis, which examines code during execution, static analysis looks at the source code or bytecode to find patterns that match known vulnerability types.
+If you're using a local setup, you'll need to install Slither first.
+Students using the Docker container already have these tools available in the container.

 ### Slither